renancr176/MicroserviceCommunicationClientExample/OrderApi/DbContexts/OrderDb/README.md

 Set this project as Startup Project

-Open "Package Manager Console" select the projeto "CustomerApi" as option of "Default project"
+Open "Package Manager Console" select the projeto "OrderApi" as option of "Default project"

 Command to add new migration
 ```bash